manufont/redux-full-socket/README.md

 The project is at its very beginning.

-For now, the server-side persistence is done by stringifying the store into a file.
-Not good.
+For now, the server-side persistence is achieved by using [redux-persist](https://github.com/rt2zz/redux-persist) with a custom async storage using [node_redis](https://github.com/NodeRedis/node_redis).

 The user management is done by asking the client a token, with no verification at all.
 Also not good.